How to Fix Audio Renderer Error on YouTube

 5. Update the Audio Driver

-If the issue persists even after restarting the audio driver, the next course of action is to update it to the latest version.
-When updating your audio driver, you simply have to follow the same steps as you did for restarting it.
-The only two different steps involve:
+If restarting your audio driver doesn’t help, your next step should be to update it to the latest version.
+To update your audio driver, follow the same steps as restarting it, but choose a different option:

-1. Once you right-click on your audio driver, select Update Driver.
+- After you right-click your audio driver, choose Update Driver.

 Select the first option